 Elijah with the flaming fiery sword on Mount Carmel, Israel.

-[It’s 2020.
-This was written now eleven years ago.
-It was Padre Pio’s feast day the other day, on September 23. /// BTW, today marks 26 years in prison of Fr Gordon MacRae.
-Hail Mary… St Michael the Archangel… ]
+[[It’s 2022.
+This was written now thirteen years ago.
+It’s Padre Pio’s feast day. /// BTW, today marks 28 years in prison of Father Gordon MacRae.
+Hail Mary… Saint Michael the Archangel… ]

 You can read things dozens of times over the years and just not “get it” at all.
 That’s me.
 But this year when I read the following letter of Padre Pio, I was mesmerized.
 I now know a bit more just how much I absolutely don’t know anything about the spiritual life.
 I have written academically about that of which he speaks, the flaming sword wielded by the angels at the end of Genesis 3.
 The suffering I went through to accomplish the academic feat on a level of historical philology, involving many, many years of library rat-ness, not REsearch but rather original hard work, agony, really, is nothing at all compared to what Padre Pio understood in an instant by experiencing personally this fiery sword which I have only come to know academically.
 I am, to date, the only one to have accomplished this academic feat through the centuries, through the millennia.
 I’m pretty proud of it – and that’s a sin – and I am trying to get over it.
 It helps to have come to know someone who was alive in my lifetime who experienced precisely, personally, exactly what I described on a merely academic level.